This Fried Cauliflower with Lemon recipe has become one of our favorite side dishes.

 Fried Cauliflower with Lemon

-- 1 large head cauliflower cored and cut into 1" florets.
+- 1 large cauliflower cored and cut into 1" florets.

 - 2 tbsp lemon zest plus lemon wedges for serving